 All payors are increasingly conducting post-payment audits.
-For example, CMS has implemented the RAC program, involving Medicare claims audits nationwide.
-Under the program, CMS contracts with RACs on a contingency fee basis to conduct post-payment reviews to detect and correct improper payments in the fee-for-service Medicare program.
-The Affordable Care Act expanded the RAC program's scope to include managed Medicare plans and to include Medicaid claims.
-In addition, CMS employs MICs to perform post-payment audits of Medicaid claims and identify overpayments.
-The Affordable Care Act increases federal funding for the MIC program.
+For example, CMS has implemented the RAC program, involving Medicare claims audits nationwide, and employs MICs to perform post-payment audits of Medicaid claims and identify overpayments.
 In addition to RACs and MICs, the state Medicaid agencies and other contractors have increased their review activities.
 We are regularly subject to these external audits and we also perform both internal and third-party audits and monitoring.